tibia-oce/bootstrap/README.md

 ![Ansible](docs/src/assets/images/ansible.jpg)

 <br>

 ## Requirements

+> [!NOTE]
+>
+> If you are new to developing, follow this [guide](#New-to-git) first, then return here.

 Prior to executing any playbooks, you are required to set up a managed node (a Ubuntu Desktop 22.04 VM using VMWare Workstation) and a control node (your current machine with some small software installations).

 ### Control Node

-> [!NOTE]
->
-> Because Ansible requires a bash environment, we'll be using WSL on Windows, to allow us to use Linux applications and Bash command-line tools directly on Windows.
+Because Ansible requires a bash environment, we'll be using WSL on Windows, to allow us to use Linux applications and Bash command-line tools directly on Windows.
 This is different from the VM WorkStation we will be setting up!

 1. Install an instance of [Ubuntu through WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
     ```bash